tongwu2020/ISE/torchtune/README.md

 output_dir="./output/model/Llama-3_1-8B-Ba_base/" \
 checkpointer.output_dir="./models/Llama-3_1-8B-Base-Ba/" \
 epochs=3

-# We use 4 GPUs for training, you can change the number of GPUs by changing the --nproc_per_node argument, and change the batch size and gradient accumulation steps according to your GPU memory
 ```
+Note: We use 4 GPUs for training, you can change the number of GPUs by changing the `--nproc_per_node` argument, and change the batch size and gradient accumulation steps according to your GPU memory.

 ## Evaluation